Compiler: Compiler construction

-One-pass versus multi-pass compilers
+One-pass vis-à-vis multi-pass compilers

 Classifying compilers by number of passes has its background in the hardware resource limitations of computers.
 Compiling involves performing much work and early computers did not have enough memory to contain one program that did all of this work.
-So compilers were split up into smaller programs which each made a pass over the source (or some representation of it) performing some of the required analysis and translations.
+As a result, compilers were split up into smaller programs which each made a pass over the source (or some representation of it) performing some of the required analysis and translations.

 The ability to compile in a single pass has classically been seen as a benefit because it simplifies the job of writing a compiler and one-pass compilers generally perform compilations faster than multi-pass compilers.
 Thus, partly driven by the resource limitations of early systems, many early languages were specifically designed so that they could be compiled in a single pass (e.g., Pascal).

 In some cases, the design of a language feature may require a compiler to perform more than one pass over the source.
 For instance, consider a declaration appearing on line 20 of the source which affects the translation of a statement appearing on line 10.
 In this case, the first pass needs to gather information about declarations appearing after statements that they affect, with the actual translation happening during a subsequent pass.

 The disadvantage of compiling in a single pass is that it is not possible to perform many of the sophisticated optimizations needed to generate high quality code.
 It can be difficult to count exactly how many passes an optimizing compiler makes.
 For instance, different phases of optimization may analyse one expression many times but only analyse another expression once.

 Splitting a compiler up into small programs is a technique used by researchers interested in producing provably correct compilers.
 Proving the correctness of a set of small programs often requires less effort than proving the correctness of a larger, single, equivalent program.